wikimedia/html-metadata/README.md

 })
 ```

-The scrape method used here invokes the parseAll() method, which uses all the available methods registered in method metadataFunctions, and are available for use separately as well, for example:
+The scrape method used here invokes the parseAll() method, which uses all the available methods registered in method metadataFunctions(), and are available for use separately as well, for example:

 ```js
 var cheerio = require('cheerio');